How do you get legally married in Thailand for a destination wedding?

 Passports: Before you travel, check that your and your partner’s Australian passports are valid.
 It’s a good idea to have at least six months of validity before travelling.
 If one of you is travelling on a foreign passport, you’ll have to contact that country’s embassy for the CNI equivalent.

-Application for Certificate of No Impediment to Marriage (CNI): This statutory declaration must be completed in person by appointment at the Australian Embassy in Bangkok or the Australian Consulate-General in Phuket.
-If either of you has been previously married, you’ll need to show the divorce certificate or the death certificate of the former spouse.
+Application for Certificate of No Impediment to Marriage (CNI): This statutory declaration must be completed in person by appointment at the Australian Embassy or Consulate-General.
+At least one of the applicants must be an Australian citizen.

 Any documents not in Thai will need to be translated by a private translator.
 The Australian Embassy in Thailand provides a list of translators on its website.